oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/FrameWorks/ring_localizations.md

 For any concrete instance of type `AbsLocalizedRingElem`, methods for the functions `parent`, `numerator`, and `denominator` must be provided.
-Moreover, if a cancellation function for the type of fractions under consideration is not yet available, such a function should be implemented and named `reduce_fraction`.
+Moreover, if a cancelation function for the type of fractions under consideration is not yet available, such a function should be implemented and named `reduce_fraction`.